MaciejBabicki/Programmers/README.md

 ## General Info

 Programmers is a web application designed to assist in managing data about programmers.
 It connects to github API, search throught the the repositories and fetchs the data.
-When user find repositories created by concrete programmers then is able to create records to local database.
-It allows to add, edit, and delete programmer profiles, as well as browse their details.
+When user find repositories created by concrete programmers then is able to manipulate records to local database.

 ## Key Features: